mmourcia/audio-guestbook/README.md

 telegram:
   token: "YOUR_TELEGRAM_BOT_TOKEN" # if set, the program will send recorded voice to telegram
   chat_id: "YOUR_TELEGRAM_CHAT_ID"

+led:
+  enabled: True
+  pin: 21  # GPIO pin connected to the LED
+  num_leds: 1  # Number of LEDs
+  brightness: 127  # Brightness of the LED
 ```

 From the command line